-Key climate change drivers include increasing temperature, ocean acidification, extreme events, sea-level rise and decreasing dissolved oxygen concentration are key climate change drivers.
+Key climate change drivers include increasing temperature, ocean acidification, extreme events, sea-level rise and decreasing dissolved oxygen

 - Coral reefs and associated communities, which are at risk from the combined effects of warming and ocean acidification. - Coastal and deep-water fisheries resources as reef fish are impacted from changes in their habitats and reduced oxygen levels could make Pitcairn's waters less suitable for some tuna species. - O Imports to the island and the safe movement of goods at sea.
 Pitcairn Island relies heavily on imports for food, fuel, clothing, medicines and most other goods and materials, which could be disrupted by extreme events and an increased risk of flooding.